crumpkl/libguides-cms-resources/README.md

  Color-Hex https://www.color-hex.com/

  This is one of my favorite resources to use to find color hex codes.
 Not only does color-hex show you the color you want but also include all the information about the code you could need for adding it to your code.
+Color-hex also shows you various tints and shades so you have access to similar colors.
+This will come in handy if you're trying to locate a lighter shade for your secondary colors.

  ## Chrome DevTools